mddazure/subnet-peering/README.md

 ## The Basics: VNET Peering

 Virtual Networks in Azure can be connected thorugh [VNET Peering](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview).
 Peered VNETs become one routing domain, meaning that the entire IP space of each VNET is visible to and reachable from the other VNET.
-This is great for many applications: wire speed connectivity without gateways or other complexitiies.
+This is great for many applications: wire speed connectivity without gateways or other complexities.

 In this diagram, vnet-left and vnet-right are peered: